Last reviewed 17 February 2022

-The team at London’s digital mental wellbeing service, Good Thinking, has put together this toolkit to help you look after your mental health in the Autumn term and beyond.
-Created to mark #WorldMentalHealthDay, it contains recommendations for free NHS-approved mental wellbeing apps, including Be Mindful and tomo, as well as links to our self-assessment tool and expert advice.
+The team at London’s digital mental wellbeing service, Good Thinking, has put together this toolkit for students.
+Originally created to mark #WorldMentalHealthDay (October 2020) and updated for the 2021/22 academic year, it contains recommendations for free NHS-approved mental wellbeing apps, including Student Health App, Clear Fear and Combined Minds, as well as links to our self-assessment tool and expert advice.

-We hope you find this toolkit useful and, don’t forget, you can contact your university’s wellbeing service if you’d like to discuss any particular concerns or if you’d like any general wellbeing advice or resources.
-You can also contact Shout (text STUDENT to 85258) or Samaritans (call 116 123 or email firstname.lastname@example.org).
+With record numbers of students heading to university in 2021/22, we hope you find this toolkit useful.
+Don’t forget, you can contact your university’s wellbeing, welfare and finance services to discuss any particular concerns.
+You can also get in touch with Shout (text STUDENT to 85258) or Samaritans (call 116 123 or email firstname.lastname@example.org).
 If you need urgent help, you can find details of support organisations on Good Thinking’s Urgent Support page.

 If you’re struggling to get to sleep or waking in the night, you’re not alone – research shows that many people are experiencing sleep problems due to COVID-19.
 Rest and relaxation is really important for both your physical and mental health so Good Thinking provides a range of resources to support you in your quest for a good night’s sleep.

-Concerns about being back at university with COVID-19 restrictions still in place might be affecting your mood.
+Concerns about starting or being back at university might be affecting your mood.
 If so, there are lots of things you can do to build your resilience and help you to stay positive.
-Take a look at the Good Thinking resources below if you’d like to boost your mood.
+The Good Thinking resources below are a good place to start.

 Stress is a perfectly normal reaction to a threat – it prepares you for ‘fight or flight’.
 But if it’s affecting your daily life, Good Thinking can recommend free NHS-approved apps to help lower your stress.
 On our website, you’ll also find advice about managing stress during the COVID-19 pandemic and you can use our self-assessment tool to get a better understanding of why you’re stressed.